It’s holiday time and most of us are busy avoiding stores because no one wants to fight the crowds to save a few bucks.

 Birds in Hats Calendar

-My friend Alice Tams is an illustrator living in Taipei and she designed this fun calendar for 2018.
+My friend Alice Tams is an illustrator living in Taipei and she designed this fun calendar for 2018 (and a new one every year).
 I bought one last month for my mom and she loved it.
 You can choose between the desk calendar or the wall calendar.
 Either way, you end up with a colorful and fun choice.

 This year’s calendar theme is literary birds in hats.
 Who doesn’t love birds on a calendar?
 And these birds are wearing hats!